 solid base.
 It is surprising at first to find that you can actually stitch right

 straight through the foam core.
 Stitches must be carefully spaced, however, and not

 too close together, or the material will crumble.
 Please note: foam core is only

 useful for small or lightweight textiles and is NOT satisfactory for mounting pieces with

 any significant weight.
-It is not for rugs!
+It is definitely not for rugs!
+In most